pymor/pymor/docs/source/technical_overview.rst

 describes the problem we want to discretize. |analytical problems| contain
 |Functions| which define the analytical data functions associated with the
-problem and a |DomainDescription| that provides a geometrical definition of the domain the problem is posed on an associates a |BoundaryType| to each part of its boundary.
+problem and a |DomainDescription| that provides a geometrical definition of the domain the problem is posed on and associates a |BoundaryType| to each part of its boundary.

 To obtain a |Discretization| from an |analytical problem| we use a